SceneObject¶

 str) – The script name.- Returns:

-The corresponding entity, or nil if not found.
+The corresponding behaviour, or nil if not found.

 - Return type:

-Get an entity attached to this object by its script name.
+Get a behaviour attached to this object by its script name.

 - Parameters: